-The story of the glider assault on the Vercors is told in detail by Geoff Thomas and Barry Ketley.
+The story of the glider landings on the Vercors is told in detail by Geoff Thomas and Barry Ketley.
 An important element of the German plan was an airborne assault by Kommando Schäfer, more formally known as the 3.
 Staffel of II./KG 200.
 On the organisation table for 21 February 1944 its status was “ground operations without aircraft”.

 Neither the Kommando (sometimes Kampfgruppe) nor II./KG 200 figured in intercepted signals that often but those few instances do illuminate some aspects of its preparation for and deployment after Vercors.

 8 March 1944